 15. Pluto’s Cave

-Pluto’s Cave is about 12 miles outside the town of Weed, California, and if you can’t make it all the way up to Lava Tubes National Monument, this is a great way to get some cave exploring in the county.
+Pluto’s Cave is about 12 miles outside the town of Weed, California.
+If you can’t make it all the way up to Lava Tubes National Monument, this is a great way to get some cave exploring in the county.
 Be sure to get directions online, as it can be a little bit hard to figure out where to turn to get to the start of the Pluto’s Cave hike.

 Read more about Pluto’s Cave here.